lusid1/nploader_mod/README.txt

 Known issues:
 Do not mix with the noDRM implementation of Pro CFW.
 If you are using one of them then disable the other.
+Do not mix with the npdrm_free plugin.
+Use the npdrm_free_mod plugin instead.

 Changelog:
+v1.0 MOD:
-v0.9: Fixed bug with redirection on np_rename.
+      Added support for encrypted DLC v0.9: Fixed bug with redirection on np_rename.
       Added support for newer games that load at 0x08900000. v0.8: Added support for custom DLC location.